Skip to main content

 2. This token is sent to the client in a Set-Cookie header.

-4. For any subsequent unsafe request (e.g., POST, PUT), the client application must read the token from the cookie and send it back in a different location, such as the X-Csrf-Token header.
+4. For subsequent unsafe requests (e.g., POST, PUT), the client must read the token from the cookie and echo it in a different location, such as the X-Csrf-Token header.

 • Validation: The middleware validates three things: that the token from the header/form exactly matches the token from the cookie, that the token exists in the server-side storage, and that it has not expired.

-• Why it's Secure: An attacker on a malicious domain cannot read the victim's cookie to forge a matching header.
-Furthermore, they cannot invent a token, because it wouldn't exist in the server's storage registry.
+• Why it is secure: Attackers on a malicious domain cannot read the victim's cookie to forge a matching header.
+They also cannot invent a token because it wouldn't exist in the server's storage registry.

 Synchronizer Token (Session-Based Mode)